junghan0611/spacemacs/doc/BEGINNERS_TUTORIAL.md

 interactive menu shows you what submenus and commands can be accessed by subsequent keypresses.
-Browsing around this menu is a great way of finding new features in Spacemacs, so keep an eye on the different options! `ESC` usually breaks the combination you don\'t want to use.
+Browsing around this menu is a great way of finding new features in Spacemacs, so keep an eye on the different options! `ESC` usually breaks the combination you don't want to use.

 Buffers, windows and frames
 ---------------------------

-Because Emacs (the extension of which Spacemacs is) was developed in the
-\'80s before the advent of modern graphical user interfaces, Emacs has a different name of what we normally call \"windows\": in Emacs these are called \"frames\".
+Because Emacs (the extension of which Spacemacs is) was developed in the '80s before the advent of modern graphical user interfaces, Emacs has a different name of what we normally call "windows": in Emacs these are called "frames".
 A frame is what pops up when you launch Spacemacs from your desktop shortcut.
 A frame contains windows and buffers.

 Windows are the visual spaces a frame is divided into.
 The default is one, but windows can be split to allow editing multiple files in one frame.
-Let\'s try this.
+Let's try this.
 Press `SPC` to bring up the menu.
 You can see different letters having different submenus associated with them, usually with a mnemonic for easier recall.
-The letter w is assigned for
+The letter w is assigned for "windows": press it.
-\"windows\": press it.
 A new menu opens with further options.
 Write the character / to split the currently active window vertically into two.

 Now you should see two windows of this tutorial, and the one on the left should be active, as can be seen from the modeline in the bottom or by moving the cursor around using the navigation keys.
-This isn\'t very useful, as we would probably want to see a different file on the right.
+This isn't very useful, as we would probably want to see a different file on the right.

 First, activate the window on the right with `SPC 2`.
 Now that the window on the right is active, we can open a different buffer for a different file.
-We\'ll use the scratch buffer, which can be used like a notepad.
-Be warned, unlike other buffers it doesn\'t prompt you whether you want to save the changes you\'ve made when quitting the program!
+We'll use the scratch buffer, which can be used like a notepad.
+Be warned, unlike other buffers it doesn't prompt you whether you want to save the changes you've made when quitting the program!
 Press `SPC b` to open the buffers menu and then switch to the scratch buffer by pressing s.
 Now you have two different buffers in two different windows open, great!
-You can write something on the scratch buffer, and when you\'re done, make sure that the scratch window is active and close it by pressing `SPC w d`.
+You can write something on the scratch buffer, and when you're done, make sure that the scratch window is active and close it by pressing `SPC w d`.

 Now the tutorial window fills the whole frame.
 But you only closed the